CAN GIFTS BE CONSIDERED INCOME FOR SUPPORT?

 - The husband had received the gift annually for eight years.

-- The funds were treated as part of the family’s income, maintaining their lifestyle.
+- The funds were treated as part of the family’s income, allowing them to maintain their lifestyle.

 - The gift accounted for roughly 25% of the husband’s total business income.